top of page

 3. Physical Development

-In the Caterpillar class staff monitor children’s progress and promote early identification of any needs your child may have.
-The class always has a variety of resources out daily that allows for child-led play that simulates your child and supports their all-round development within the prime areas.
+Staff are trained to monitor children’s progress and promote early identification of any needs your child may have and work closely with parents and our SenCo to support the child to ensure they receive the best possible learning and development outcomes whilst at our setting.
+The class always has a variety of resources out daily that allows for child-led play that simulates your child and supports their all-round development within the prime areas for children under three years of age and specific areas for over three year olds.
 We plan daily adult led activities that are linked to the individual child’s needs and interests to help engage and enhance their participation.

 Personal, Social and Emotional Development Our nursery recognises the importance of attachment bonds to support your child’s personal, social and emotional development.
 Once your child is registered with our nursery, they will be allocated a key person who will begin to plan for your child’s development immediately.
-These plans will be completely in line with the statutory framework for early year 2021.
-We use information received from the parent(s)/ Careers covering any support you feel your child needs as well as any interests your child may have this ensures a child-centred approach is taken into account when planning your child’s first days with us.
+These plans will be completely in line with the statutory framework for early years (effective January 2024).
+You can find this using the tab below.
+We use information received from parent(s)/carers covering any support you feel your child needs as well as any interests your child may have.
+This ensures a child-centred approach is taken into account when planning your child’s first days with us.
 Your child’s key person will support your child to build on relationships by planning group activities as well as one to one activities within the setting.
 They will encourage your child to interact with peers and seek out others to share experiences with.
 All staff promote your child’s confidence through regular praise and recognition of their accomplishments and support them to manage their own feelings and begin to build on empathy through modelling “kind hand” and reasoning to help build understanding.
-We promote children’s independence within our nursery, so your child feels a sense of pride in their own abilities, this is achieved by encouraging them to come in and take their coats off and find their individual pegs, we support them to put artwork in their drawers independently and much more.
+We promote children’s independence within our nursery, so your child feels a sense of pride in their own abilities, this is achieved by encouraging them to come in and take their coats off and find their individual pegs.
+We support children to place their artwork in their own drawers independently and much more.

-Once your child turns three and depending on their stage of development within the prime areas, they will commence in the Butterfly class.
-In this class staff continue to work on all the prime areas as well as incorporate the specific areas of learning and development.
+Once your child turns three and depending on their stage of development within the prime areas, they will begin to work on and enhance their development within the specific areas of learning and development.

 1. Literacy